Books4Languages/pressbooks-book-theme/README.md

 ## Description

 Austen is a child theme of pressbooks Luther theme.
 This theme has been modificated and print the multiples fields that are create in pressbooks-metadata-related-content plugin in the frontend.
-This theme needs the pressbooks-metadata-related-content plugin activated to show the fields in frontend.

 ## Installation
 1. Clone (or copy) this repository to the /wp-content/themes/ directory.